cs1302uga/cs1302-tutorials/refresher/variables.md

 In computer programming, a **_variable_** is just an alias for a location in memory.
 Instead of requiring programmers to remember explicit memory addresses, we let them use variables as a matter of convenience.
-Some languages (e.g., C and C++) also allow programmers to deal directly with memory adresses.
+Some languages (e.g., C and C++) also allow programmers to deal directly with memory addresses.
 Every declared variable has the following:

 * a **_value_**, the actual data stored in some memory location;
 * a **_type_**, an attribute that tells the computer how to interpret the value and how much space